ParuiDebajyoti/EchoWrite/README.md

 # EchoWrite
-An Ai driven collaborative writing platform with real-time editing and smart story suggestiins.
+An Ai driven collaborative writing platform with real-time editing and smart story suggestions.